How to Check Test Dates and Roll Number Slips of NTS, FPSC and PPSCs

 Roll number slips are generally issued 7 to 10 days before the test date.

-5.1 How to Download NTS Roll Number Slip
+Steps to Download Roll Number Slip

 1. Go to https://www.nts.org.pk.